rusefi/rusefi_documentation/Dev-Status.md

-# Development Status
+# rusEFI Feature Status

-WARNING this page is ABANDONED and NOT up to date!!! <https://github.com/rusefi/rusefi_documentation/issues/261>
+WARNING this page is PARTIALLY out-of-date!!! <https://github.com/rusefi/rusefi_documentation/issues/261>

 **Update: 26Mar2023 changes are WIP with the goal to have current features correcly represented!**

-This page documents the current development status of rusEFI
+This document should evolve into a table-of-contents (TOC) for rusEFI features (see <https://github.com/rusefi/rusefi_documentation/issues/459>

-The layout here is based on the rusEFI project layout as of 2020/05/31 Links to the overall rusEFI project pages have been retained for ease of quick access to the relevant TS view.
+The layout here is based on the rusEFI Online (REO) navigation menu.
+Links to the overall rusEFI project pages have been retained for ease of quick access to the relevant TunerStudio view.

 Color code meanings:-
 (&#x1F49A;): **_OK to use_** - Working, tested and no ongoing work